RosterElf Logo UK

 Shift swap management

-Controlled shift swap process with manager approval.
-Staff communication tools notify all parties at each step.
-Changes are tracked, preventing disputes about who agreed to what and maintaining roster integrity.
+A controlled swap process with manager approval.
+Staff communication tools notify all parties at each step, and changes are tracked — preventing disputes about who agreed to what.

 Frequently asked questions

-The most common rostering issues leading to Fair Work complaints include inconsistent shift allocation that appears discriminatory, insufficient notice for roster changes, failure to provide minimum engagement hours, unfair distribution of penalty rate shifts, and not consulting employees about roster changes as required under modern awards.
+The most common triggers are inconsistent shift allocation that appears discriminatory, insufficient notice for roster changes, failure to provide minimum engagement hours, unfair distribution of penalty rate shifts, and not consulting employees about roster changes as required under modern awards.
+Ignoring an employee’s flexible-work request is another frequent cause.
+Transparent rostering software with an audit trail addresses most of these before they escalate.

 How much notice must employers give for roster changes?

-Most modern awards require employers to provide at least 7 days notice of roster or hours changes.
-Some awards allow shorter notice periods if both parties agree or in genuine emergencies.
+Most modern awards require at least 7 days notice of a roster or hours change.
+Some, such as the General Retail Industry Award, extend this to 14 days for employers with 15 or more staff.
+Shorter notice is only allowed by agreement or in genuine emergencies.
 Failure to provide adequate notice is a common source of disputes that escalate to Fair Work.

 Can employees dispute unfair shift allocation?

-Yes, employees can raise concerns about unfair shift allocation.
-If they believe shifts are being allocated in a discriminatory manner or inconsistent with their contract or award, they can lodge a complaint with Fair Work.
-Employers should document their shift allocation decisions and ensure transparency.
+Yes.
+If employees believe shifts are being allocated in a discriminatory manner or inconsistently with their contract or award, they can raise it internally and then lodge a complaint with Fair Work.
+Employers should document allocation criteria and apply them consistently.
+Reporting in rostering software that shows allocation patterns across the team helps demonstrate fairness.

 What evidence do employers need to defend rostering decisions?

-Employers should maintain records of roster publication dates and times, employee availability submissions, shift allocation criteria used, any consultation undertaken before roster changes, employee acknowledgments of roster receipt, and documentation of any disputes or concerns raised.
+Employers should keep records of roster publication dates and times, employee availability submissions, the shift allocation criteria used, any consultation undertaken before changes, employee acknowledgment of the roster, and any disputes raised.
+Fair Work requires these records to be kept for 7 years.
+Digital time and attendance and rostering systems that timestamp every action make this evidence easy to produce.

 How can employers prevent rostering disputes from escalating?

-Fair Work can order employers to rectify unfair practices, pay compensation to affected employees, and implement compliant rostering procedures.
-In serious cases involving discrimination or adverse action, penalties can apply.
-Repeat offenders face increased scrutiny and potential enforcement action.
+Fair Work can order employers to rectify unfair practices, pay compensation to affected employees, and implement compliant procedures.
+Breaches that involve award contraventions can attract civil penalties, and in serious cases involving discrimination or adverse action, higher penalties apply.
+Penalty amounts are indexed and change over time, so confirm current figures with the Fair Work Ombudsman.
+Repeat offenders face increased scrutiny and enforcement action.